Resources

 Voices in Action – works to prevent and eradicate sexual harassment, misconduct, and assault in the entertainment industry.
 Voices in Action offers an accessible and safe space to report incidents of misconduct and abuse online, offering referrals for trusted legal and emotional support services and the ability to safely connect with victims of the same abuser under privilege and confidentiality through attorneys.
 Voices in Action is an initiative of empowerment and strength by using one’s Voice.
 We were created by survivors, for survivors, and represent all genders.

-RESOURCES FOR SAFER SETS
+INDUSTRY SPECIFIC RESOURCES FOR SURVIVORS AND FOR SAFER SETS

 Independent Production Safety Initiative – A New Resource from the Producers Guild of America for a Safe, Harassment-Free Workplace